emmanuel-bv/iotedge-iva-nano/README-in-person-lab.md

 ![4 video streams processed real-time](./assets/4VideosProcessedRTSP.png "8 video streams processed in real-time by a Jetson Nano with Deepstream and IoT Edge")

-## Operating the solution
+## Operating the solution with IoT Central

  To demonstrate how to remotely manage this solution, we'll send a command to the device to change its input cameras.
-We'll use your phone as an RTSP camera as a new input camera.
+We'll use your live RTSP cameras from the room as a new input camera.

 ![IoT Central](./assets/IoTCentral.png "IoT Central UI to remotely manage NVIDIA Jetson devices")

 ### Changing input cameras

-Let's first verify that your phone works as an RTSP camera properly:

-- Open the the IP Camera Lite
-- Go to Settings and remove the User and Password on the RTSP feed
-- Click on `Turn on IP Camera Server`

-Let's just verify that the camera is functional.
-With VLC:

-- Go to `Media` > `Open Network Stream`
-- Paste the following `RTSP Video URL`:  `rtsp://your-phone-ip-address:8554/live`
-- Click `Play` and verify that phone's camera is properly displaying.

-Let's now update your Jetson Nano to use your phone's camera.
-In IoT Central:
+Some RTSP cameras have been setup in the room.
+We'll send instructions to our Jetson Nano via IoT Central to connect to these live cameras and count the number of people in the room.

 - Go to the `Manage` tab
 - Unselect the `Demo Mode`, which uses several hardcoded video files as input of car traffic
 - Update the `Video Stream 1` property:
-    - In the `cameraId`, name your camera, for instance `My Phone`
+    - In the `cameraId`, name your camera, for instance `Room Camera 01`
-    - In the `videoStreamUrl`, enter the RTSP stream of this camera: `rtsp://your-phone-ip-address:8554/live`
+    - In the `videoStreamUrl`, enter the RTSP stream of this camera given in the room
 - Keep the default AI model of DeepStream by keeping the value `DeepStream ResNet 10` as the `AI model type`.
 - Keep the default `Secondary Detection Class` as `person`
 - Hit `Save`